adobe/ride/QuickStart.md

 	SampleService.basePath=/sample-service-server/rest
 ```

 Alter the instances of "SampleService" to reflect the actual name of your service, and change your schema, ports, endpoints, and basepaths to the actual ones your service uses (if no basepath, just use /).
-Note: whatever you name your service your service name here should also match the name of your folder in the resources schemas folder.
+Note: whatever you name your service here, it should also match the name of the folder in the schemas resources.

-Ok, your resources are setup, lets get your code set up.
+Ok, your resources are setup.
+Let's get your code set up.

 # Java Code

-Open the file RequestObject.java, and Add Code until it looks like the following:
+Open the file RequestObject.java and add Code until it looks like the following:

 ```
 package com.mycompany.mywebservice.objects;